Comprehensive Strategies & Tactics for Content Marketing

 Useful Content Drives Lead Generation

 Just how important is content marketing?
-Most companies have a blog; top-performing B2B blog posts generate 99 social media shares and receive 49 monthly visits from organic search, while the top 10 posts receive backlinks from 245 referring domains – a critical factor in influencing search engine results.
+Most companies have a blog.
+Top performing blog posts generate social media shares and drive monthly visits from organic search, while the top posts receive backlinks – a critical factor in influencing search engine results.

-Another survey shows that most B2B marketers consider their content marketing efforts to be successful in achieving various goals, including creating brand awareness (87%), building credibility (81%), and generating leads (75%).
+Most B2B marketers consider their content marketing efforts to be successful in achieving various goals, including creating brand awareness, building credibility, and generating leads.

 What is B2B content marketing?